francescolagala/francescoreadme/3layers.md

 This class is annotated whit @Component
 It must implements OkiraMapperFactoryConfigurer (or some other mapper) This class is useful to map an employee (entity) whit an employeeDTO.

+TIPS: if you use the same name for properties both in entity and dto you don't need to map the fields.
+They will be mapped by naming convention.

 ```
 package it.springbootmvc.flg.mappers;